Event box

 • Content warnings: Presentations and performances may feature explicit language and discussion of the following topics: HIV/AIDS, illness, death, homophobia, transphobia, bigotry, bullying, violence, mental health, and suicide.

-• Light refreshments will be served in the Atrium from 6pm.
+• Refreshments will be served in the Atrium from 6pm.
 This is an alcohol-free event.

-• Please note that this event may be photographed.
+• Photography: Please note that this event may be photographed.
+Photo of Paul Mac by Micaela Chutrau @mica_chutrau.

 • A joint initiative of the Library and the Pride Network, Pride Culture Club is free to join, participation is open to all staff and students of the University of Sydney.